American Skullcap

 What is the recommended dosage of American Skullcap?

-The clinically studied dose for American Skullcap is 350 mg of aerial-parts extract three times daily was used in the published crossover trial.
-Traditional tincture doses range from 1-4 mL up to three times daily of a 1:5 ethanolic preparation..
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 350 mg aerial-parts extract three times daily; traditional tincture 1-4 mL up to three times daily (1:5 preparation).
+Always follow the product label and check with a healthcare provider for personal advice.

-Known drug interactions may include: May potentiate sedative effects of benzodiazepines and z-drugs.
+Possible interactions include: May potentiate sedative effects of benzodiazepines and z-drugs.
 Additive effects possible with alcohol and other CNS depressants.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)